Labernator/HoR/Campaign/The Fortalessa Intervention (Herbst 2019)/Rosters/Adepta Sororitas Kill Team.md

 **Hero**
 > May gain experience

+**Incensor Cherub - 5 points**

+> An Incensor Cherub is represented by a model on the battlefield that has the FLY keyword, a 9” Move and the ability to Advance.
+It cannot do anything else.
+It can be moved and targeted freely through, even occupying the same space as other models, and cannot be affected or targeted by any in-game rules or abilities except the following: Once per battle at the beginning of a phase, if it is within 3” of a friendly Adepta Sororitas model the cherub can intercede.
+Immediately remove the cherub from the battlefield and generate a Miracle Dice, rolling 2D6 and choosing the result to keep.
+That miracle dice can only be used during the current phase and only for an Act of Faith for a model within 3” of the cherub’s last location.

 **Equipment**

 | Name | Type | Rng | Str | Dmg | AP | Rule | Pts |